Online Engineering Programs Home

 Campus Visitation Requirements for Online Software Engineering Programs

 Many of the programs offering online software engineering degrees do not require campus visits throughout the year as online programs in other fields, like nursing, may do.
-That said, there may still be some on-campus attendance required for the program that you enroll in, allowing you to meet with other students in your learning cohort or become more familiar with the overall program or the instructors who will be teaching.
+That said, some on-campus attendance may still be required for the program that you enroll in, allowing you to meet with other students in your learning cohort or become more familiar with the overall program or the instructors who will be teaching.

 On-campus visitation also may be necessary for thesis requirements or to complete a comprehensive final exam that has to be passed before a degree can be granted.
 Again, these visitation requirements will vary from school to school, but it may be in your best interest to be clear on these upfronts.